 I wonder who first coined the term "Great Resignation," and when did we start noticing this trend?

 It's a great question.
 I have no idea who coined the term.
 I sort of expected some of these outcomes, being predisposed to think about these frictions in the market.
 Even before the pandemic, people were talking about stagnating wages and that wages were too low.
 It certainly wasn't surprising to see resignations happen.
 I think it's surprising that it's been at such a high level.
 Probably about the middle of summer I went, "Oh wait, something's happening here that we would not have expected."
 I think everyone thought the economy was going to recover and that all these jobs were going to be created.
 In June, it started to become evident that something was going to have to give in order to get people to return to work.
-That hasn't given yet.
+That hasn't happened yet.
 The market has not adjusted so far.
 This is why we have all these supply chain issues and see "now hiring" signs on almost every store in your neighborhood strip mall.

-Either this is the new equilibrium, which seems a little unsustainable to always have lines and empty shelves, or something is going to have to give in the long run, and most likely it's going to be that wages are going to have to increase.
+Either this is the new equilibrium, though it seems a little unsustainable to always have lines and empty shelves, or something is going to have to give in the long run, and most likely it's going to be that wages are going to have to increase.
 There's a number that will encourage people to return to work.
 We're just not at that number yet.

 Some bravely quit without an alternative job, which I find shocking.
 Anecdotally, what many had in common was this quality-of-life issue.
 They wanted to either spend more time with their family or move closer to aging parents.